Data Processing Agreement

 - Stripe — payment and subscription processing.

-- Resend — transactional email delivery.
+- Brevo (Sendinblue) — transactional and service email delivery.

 Contact